KarlMeierMattern/Full-Stack/React-NextJS.md

         </script>

 ## React core concepts
+### 1. Components
-1. Components: allow you to build self-contained, reusable snippets of code.
+- Allow you to build self-contained, reusable snippets of code.
 - First, React components should be capitalized to distinguish them from plain HTML and JavaScript.
 - Second, you use React components the same way you'd use regular HTML tags, with angle brackets <>.